vippsas/vipps-checkout/vipps-checkout-how-it-works-woocommerce.md

 If you have a valid set of [API keys](https://developer.vippsmobilepay.com/docs/common-topics/api-keys/), which means if you have a *Vipps på nett* or *Checkout* agreement, you can start using *Checkout*.

-If you don't have an agreement with Vipps MobilePay, [click here to order](https://portal.vipps.no/register/vippscheckout).
+If you don't have an agreement with Vipps MobilePay, register on the [merchant portal](https://portal.vipps.no/register/vippscheckout).

-**Don't know what API keys are?** [Here you can find](https://developer.vippsmobilepay.com/docs/common-topics/api-keys/) more info on what they are, how they're used, and how to get them
+**Don't know what API keys are?** [Here you can find](https://developer.vippsmobilepay.com/docs/common-topics/api-keys/) more info on what they are, how they're used, and how to get them.

 # Vipps for WooCommerce plugin installation

 To use *Checkout* in WooCommerce, you use our official plugin, which is kind of a program you install in you WooCommerce store.

-The installation process is described [here](https://github.com/vippsas/vipps-woocommerce), but can be summarized as:
+The [detailed installation process](https://developer.vippsmobilepay.com/docs/plugins-ext/woocommerce/#installation) can be summarized as:

 1. Install the plugin using the WordPress [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by uploading the plugin files to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' screen on WordPress.
 3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
 4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
-Your account keys are available in the [Vipps Developer Portal](https://portal.vipps.no).
+Your account keys are available in the [merchant portal](https://portal.vipps.no).

 # Checkout specific setup